Ifouzezi/Ifouzezi/README.md

 🔭 I work with HTML, CSS, C, Shell.

-🌱 I’m currently learning Shell, HTML, C, CSS.
+🌱 I’m currently learning as a Software Engineer @Google ALX.

 👯 I’m looking to collaborate on HTML projects.